lamdar9093/salt-devops-tools/WSL2.md

 # Setup Windows Subsystem for Linux 2 (WSL2)

-Run the following command from a CMD or Powershell prompt with Administrator privileges.
+Run the following command from a Powershell or Powershell prompt with Administrator privileges.

 ```Powershell
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all